arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/image-flashing/content.md

 └── u-boot-portenta-x8.itb
 ```

-Then unzip `mfgtool-files-portenta-x8.tar.gz` and `lmp-partner-arduino-image-portenta-x8.wic.gz` make sure the .wic is on the unzipped folder in the main directory.
+After verifying these files are available, you will need to decompress `mfgtool-files-portenta-x8.tar.gz` and `lmp-partner-arduino-image-portenta-x8.wic.gz`.
+Please make sure the `.wic` is in the unzipped folder in the main directory.
+The folder structure should share a similar following layout.

-It needs to be like:
 ```
 Unzipped folder
 ├── mfgtool-files-portenta-x8/